How to Apply

 MA Clinical Mental Health Counseling: Somatic Counseling Body Psychotherapy

-We are currently accepting applications for Fall 2023.
+The program is accepting applications for August 2023.

 Apply online by creating a new account or signing in to an existing account.